panpf/zoomimage/docs/scale.md

   transform transformation
 * `zoomable.contentVisibleRect: IntRect`: The content is visible region to the user after the final transform transformation
-* `zoomable.sourceScaleFactor: ScaleFactor`: Scaling ratio based on the original image
 * `zoomable.sourceVisibleRectF: Rect`: contentVisibleRect maps to the area on the original image
 * `zoomable.sourceVisibleRect: IntRect`: contentVisibleRect maps to the area on the original image
-* `zoomable.scrollEdge: ScrollEdge`: Edge state for the current offset
+* `zoomable.sourceScaleFactor: ScaleFactor`: Scaling ratio based on the original image

 Interactive methods:

+* `zoomable.setReadMode(ReadMode?)`: Setting up reading mode configuration
+* `zoomable.setScalesCalculator(ScalesCalculator)`: Set minScale, mediumScale, and maxScale calculator
+* `zoomable.setThreeStepScale(Boolean)`: Set whether to cyclically scale between minScale, mediumScale, and maxScale when double-clicking to zoom
+* `zoomable.setRubberBandScale(Boolean)`: Set whether to use rubber band effect after scaling exceeds minScale or maxScale
+* `zoomable.setOneFingerScaleSpec(OneFingerScaleSpec)`: Set single finger zoom configuration
+* `zoomable.setAnimationSpec(ZoomAnimationSpec)`: Set animation configurations such as zoom, offset, etc.
+* `zoomable.setDisabledGestureTypes(Int)`: Set the disabled gesture type, you can use the bits or actions of GestureType to combine multiple gesture types
+* `zoomable.setReverseMouseWheelScale(Boolean)`: Set whether to reverse the direction of the mouse wheel
+* `zoomable.setMouseWheelScaleCalculator(MouseWheelScaleCalculator)`: Setting up the mouse wheel zoom calculator
 * `zoomable.scale()`: Scaling content to the specified multiple
 * `zoomable.scaleBy()`: Incrementally scale the multiple specified by content by multiplication
 * `zoomable.scaleByPlus()`: Incrementally scale content specified multiples by addition
 * `zoomable.switchScale()`: Switch the scaling multiple of the content, loop between minScale and mediumScale by default, if threeStepScale is true, loop between minScale, mediumScale and maxScale
-* `zoomable.offset()`: Offset content to the specified location
-* `zoomable.offsetBy()`: Offset as incremental content specified offset
-* `zoomable.locate()`: Position to a specified position on the content, or scale to a specified multiple when used.
-* `zoomable.rotate()`: Rotate content to the specified angle, the angle can only be multiples of 90
-* `zoomable.rotateBy()`: Rotate the angle specified by content in incremental manner, the angle can only be multiples of 90.
 * `zoomable.getNextStepScale(): Float`: Get the next scaling multiple, loop between minScale and mediumScale by default, if threeStepScale is true, loop between minScale, mediumScale and maxScale
 * `zoomable.touchPointToContentPoint(): IntOffset`: Convert the touch point to a point on the